 Account Number: 00028377

 Sort code: 40-52-40

-But if you prefer, you can pay by clicking the relevant button below, or by cheque (payable to New Unity and placed in our Sunday Gathering collection, or posted to New Unity, 277a Upper Street, Islington, London N1 2TZ).
+If you prefer, you can pay by cheque (payable to New Unity and placed in the Sunday Gathering collection or posted to New Unity, 277a Upper Street, Islington, London N1 2TZ).

 Thank you so very much for your generous support of New Unity.
 Every penny of your donation is carefully invested in New Unity's work, helping us to build love and justice in individuals, communities and the wider world.
 We are immensely grateful.

-Please click here before the end of April 2018 to let us know how much you will contribute
+Please click here before the end of May 2018 to let us know how much you will be able to contribute